efdevcon/pretix-eth-payment-plugin/README.md

     }
     ```
     i.e. `KEY` = `<Network ID>_RPC_URL` and `VALUE` = RPC URL.
 Network IDs can be found [in tokens.py](pretix_eth/network/tokens.py)
+  - "WALLETCONNECT_PROJECT_ID" - WalletConnect requires a project id - you can generate one on https://walletconnect.com/
 4. Under Event, go to Settings -> Upload Wallet Addresses - upload some ethereum addresses